ahmetgsu/ev-assignment/README.md

 ### Aim of the project 🎯

-- To create a react native application that has 2 seperate user interfaces.
+- To create a bug-free react native application that has 2 seperate user interfaces.
   One for admin user in which admin can create a promotion for Country and/or Operator.
   Other is for standart user interface in which user may create a charging session and may see all his/her past charging sessions.

 - My main focus is to create a well working react native application on IOS to keep it simple.
-Android settings are ignored.
+Android application also works as expected.
+However, `app logo` and `splashscreen` feature only added for IOS app.

 * Users are able to see past charging details after tapping related card (includes map integration).